arduino/forum-assets/user-guide/user-guide.md

 Please try to avoid posting links to other sites where code or photos or schematics are hosted.
 Most of us will not follow such links, partly due to the risk that they hold malware or other unwanted content, partly to maintain everything on this site for the benefit of future users looking for an answer to a similar question, and partly because we feel that if you want our help you should provide everything we need on this site not expect us to go hunting elsewhere for it.

-TYPING IN ALL UPPER CASE is considered to be SHOUTING.
-It won't get you an answer any quicker, it will just annoy people.

 <a name="research"></a>

 ### [Research](#research)